OSoft Labs and Nour Global announce strategic partnership to accelerate cloud transformations in Middle East and Africa regions

 The partnership will transform the way applications are designed which enhances the user experience.
 OSoft Labs and Nour Global work closely with clients to understand the business challenges and provide customized solutions on a cost-effective model.

-“Our partnership will surely help businesses to get one stop solution for infrastructure and application cloud migration expertise with the right set of tools and techniques.
-We do technology consulting for our clients and understand business goals to enable clients to maximize their investments in the cloud to grow their business multi-fold”, Srikanth Gudipudi, CEO of OSoft Labs
+According to Srikanth Gudipudi, CEO of OSoft Labs, “Our partnership will surely help businesses to get one stop solution for infrastructure and application cloud migration expertise with the right set of tools and techniques.
+We do technology consulting for our clients and understand business goals to enable clients to maximize their investments in the cloud to grow their business multi-fold.”

 About OSoft Labs